 Social buttons and Social Pages

-The Site, to improve the user experience, uses the Facebook Social button that allows the user of the Site to be directed straight to the Account pages of the Controller present on the respective social network.
+The Site, to improve the user experience, uses the Facebook and Linkedin Social button that allows the user of the Site to be directed straight to the Account pages of the Controller present on the respective social network.

 The Professional Association Stigi Stiefel Trulli Studio Legale, however, in some cases may be considered the Controller or co-controller of processing of data of users interacting with the respective Social Pages.